carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 ---------------------

-When a developer begins a major new project with the aim of contributing it back to LLVM, s/he should inform the community with an email to the `llvmdev
+When a developer begins a major new project with the aim of contributing it back to LLVM, they should inform the community with an email to the `llvmdev
 <http://lists.cs.uiuc.edu/mailman/listinfo/llvmdev>`_ email list, to the extent
 possible.
 The reason for this is to: